Canwest: Beyond broadcasting and the newspapers

-In October 2005, CanWest's Canadian newspapers were sold into an IPO trust.
-Sold 25.8% of Canada's newspapers for C$550 million.
+In October 2005, Canwest's Canadian newspapers were sold into an IPO trust, and it sold 25.8% of Canada's newspapers for CA$550 million.
 Attached to the Canadian newspaper IPO was $850 million in long-term debt.
-CanWest bought back the 25.8% Newspaper Trust IPO (and debt) in November 2008, for cash considerations of $495 million.
-In April 2006, Canwest acquired four radio stations in Turkey: Super FM, Metro FM, Joy FM and Joy Turk FM from The Turkish Savings and Deposit Insurance Fund for aggregate cash consideration of US$61 million.
+Canwest bought back the 25.8% newspaper trust IPO (and debt) in November 2008, for cash considerations of $495 million.
+In April 2006, Canwest acquired four radio stations in Turkey: Super FM, Metro FM, Joy FM and Joy Turk FM from The Turkish Savings and Deposit Insurance Fund, for aggregate cash consideration of US$61 million.

-The company was already one of the largest owners of Canadian local TV stations when Canwest and Goldman Sachs, in 2007, announced they would jointly acquire Canadian producer and competing broadcaster Alliance Atlantis and its massive stable of wide-distribution specialty channels.
+The company was already one of the largest owners of Canadian local TV stations when Canwest and Goldman Sachs, in 2007, announced they would jointly acquire Canadian producer and competing broadcaster, Alliance Atlantis, and its massive stable of wide-distribution specialty channels.
 Under the deal, Canwest took control of the broadcasting portion of AAC, although Goldman Sachs remained a major investor in those assets.
-Goldman retained or resold the remaining pieces of AAC, the distribution arm soon re-emerging as Alliance Films.
+Goldman retained or resold the remaining pieces of AAC, with the distribution arm soon re-emerging as Alliance Films.

 Canwest executives testified in the Canadian Radio-television and Telecommunications Commission hearings over fee-for-carriage, requesting that the commission force cable and satellite companies to pay for their signals without passing the fees on to their subscribers.
 In his testimony, Canwest president Leonard Asper blamed the current rules for the poor financial condition of Canada's broadcast television stations, a position which has subsequently been adopted and addressed through rule changes by the CRTC and FCC.